komouro/voice-rehab-ml-classification/README.md

 ### Final Model Testing Accuracy Comparison

-We compared the final testing statistics of the SVC, LogReg and MLPClassifier models.
+We compared the final testing statistics of the SVC, Logistic Regression and MLPClassifier models.
 Our analysis reveals that Logistic Regression outperforms the other models with the highest testing accuracy (85%), while SVC and MLPClassifier both achieve 81%.
 The following plot depects the testing accuracy of the tuned architectures for three models types.
 The architectured were tuned based on the scoring criteria of accuracy, F1-micro and F1-macro.

 ![Testing Accuracy of Selected Architectures](./plots/testing_accuracy_plot.png)